Onryō: Origin

 While the origin of onryō is unclear, belief in their existence can be traced back to the 8th century and was based on the idea that powerful and enraged souls of the dead could influence, harm, and kill the living.
 The earliest onryō cult that developed was around Prince Nagaya who died in 729; and the first record of possession by the onryō spirit affecting health is found in the chronicle Shoku Nihongi (797), which states that "Fujiwara Hirotsugu (藤原広嗣)'s soul harmed Genbō to death" (Hirotsugu having died in a failed insurrection, named the "Fujiwara no Hirotsugu Rebellion", after failing to remove his rival, the priest Genbō, from power).

 Vengeance

 According to the belief of Ikiryō, a person's soul or spirit exists naturally when it is stable or in balance.
 When too much hatred or resentment brews, it can become separated from the body, resulting in the spirit becoming an onryō.
-This can allegedly also occur in individuals who died an untimely death.
+This can also occur in individuals who died an untimely death.